-A puppy chewing his bed is just following his natural instincts, but this can lead to some problems for you, his adoring owner!
+A puppy chewing his bed is just following his natural instincts.
+But, this behavior can be frustrating and expensive for us as owners.

 When you’ve spent good money, and time, picking the perfect cosy place for your pup to lay his head, it’s tough to see them destroy it.